thinkonward/challenges/README.md

 - A notebook to identify trends in building energy usage and winning solutions for the Challenge

 ### dynamic-rhythms
-- A starter notebook for predicting extreme events ans power outages
+- A starter notebook for predicting extreme events and related power outages

 ### ghosts-of-holidays-past
 - A section containing scripts and notebooks related to energy forecasting using historical data, including data downloaders and winning solution notebooks